mbaze/bzpack/README.md

 ## Format Overview

-All supported formats are based on the Lempel–Ziv–Storer–Szymanski algorithm.
-The compressed stream consists of two block types:
+All supported formats are based on the Lempel–Ziv–Storer–Szymanski (LZSS) algorithm.
+The compressed stream consists of two types of blocks:

-* **Literals** - Strings of uncompressed bytes stored directly in the stream.
+* **Literals** - strings of uncompressed bytes stored directly in the stream.
-* **Matches** - Repeated byte sequences represented as offset-length pairs, where the offset refers to already decompressed data relative to the current output position.
+* **Matches** - repeated byte sequences represented as offset-length pairs, where the offset points back to data that's already been decompressed relative to the current output position.

 The encoding methods for literals and matches vary between formats, and their efficiency depends on the structure of the input data.
-Therefore, trying multiple formats is recommended to determine the best fit.
+Therefore, it is recommended to try multiple formats to determine the best fit.
 In general, numbers are represented either as raw bytes or as Elias-Gamma values, read from a bit stream that operates independently of natural byte boundaries.

 ### Elias-Gamma Encoding